#WWL What We're Loving - The Biker Chic Rock Look

 3. Manx Cats without Tails do exist and you will spot them when visiting the Isle of Man

-The reason why they have no tail is because they have a genetic spinal disorder that shortens their spine known as spina bifida is a neurological developmental abnormality characterized by improper growth and formation of vertebral arches.
-They are loved by all and considered very lucky.
+The reason why they have no tail is because they have a genetic spinal disorder that shortens their spine, making the novelty be a little less fun!
+It is, however, painless, it is called spina bifida is a neurological developmental abnormality characterized by improper growth and formation of vertebral arches.
+They are loved by all and spotting a cat with no tail is a must whilst visiting the Isle of Man.
+There is even a cafe with Cats in Douglas called Manx Cat Cafe where you pet them!

 4. Northern Lights can be seen from the Isle of Man

-The closest place to see the Northern Lights in Great Britain is not only Scotland, but also the Isle of Man.
+One place to see the Northern Lights in Great Britain is Scotland, but little know is that they are also visible in the Isle of Man.
 The Isle of Man is only a short boat ride from Heysham or Liverpool or a 1 hour flight from Gatwick or Heathrow.

 5. The Isle of Man was never in the EU, it is not in the United Kingdom, but it is part of Great Britain..